-Staff should use 'Logging a Concern about a Child's Safety and Welfare' form (See Appendix 1) to report these early concerns.
-These paper forms are available in both staffrooms and the DSL's office.
+Staff should use 'My Concern' to log a Concern about a Child's Safety and Welfare to report these early concerns.
+The link for My Concern can be found on the Beachborough Dashboard in the staff area.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below in the section "If a child discloses to you".
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.